 I returned to Edinburgh yet again for a day out.
 However, this time, David and I chose to head to the Old Town area of the city; focussing on the famous Royal Mile.
-My gorgeous raspberry tights were gifted by Snag Tights!
+It’s definitely one of the best places to visit in Scotland.

 View this post on Instagram

 Thanks @weareindigo @helloskapa for a lovely girls’ night in at @oldtownchambers ♥️ *influencer event* ? #oldtownchambers #edinburghapartments #edinburghhotel #edinburghhotels #edinburghfun #edinburghcity #scottishbloggers #scottishblogger #discoverunder10k #lbloggers #lbloggersuk #ukblogger #ukbloggers #fbloggeruk #fbloggers #psbloggers #loveyourcurves #curvyblogger #plussizelife #plussizeblog #plussizebloggers #plussizebloggersunite #chillininbed #relaxinginbed #movienights #movienight #popcornanyone #fbloggersuk #stylebloggers

 Meanwhile, I headed to a girl’s night in event in the penthouse suite of Old Town Chambers – a great hotel on the Royal Mile.
 The views over Prince’s Street were stunning, and the apartment was so beautiful and modern.
 We were treated to Chinese cooking from TV chef Jimmy Lee, amazing cakes from The Great British Bake-Off’s Tom Hetherington, a screening of Breakfast at Tiffany’s and lots of champagne.
 I will definitely stay at Old Town Chambers on a future visit to the city.

 David and I really enjoyed our day in Edinburgh, and you can read lots more about the city from my previous Edinburgh travel posts.